music-encoding/guidelines/_guidelines-v3/06-neumes/04-neumesExamples/01-neumesBasicEncoding.md

 on a
 5-line staff with two clefs, a "C" and a "F" on lines 5 and 3, respectively.

-{% include plainExample.html example="examples/neumes/neumes-sample159.xml" valid="true" version=page.version %}
+{% include mei example="neumes/neumes-sample159.xml" valid="true" %}